Training and Tuning Generative Neural Radiance Fields for Attribute-Conditional 3D-Aware Face Generation: Experiments

-\textbf{Compared Baselines.} Since our method is an attribute-conditioned generative model, the most similar supervised method is StyleFlow~\cite{abdal2021styleflow}, which can be used for face attribute editing tasks and multiple-view generation.
+\textbf{Compared Baselines.} Since our method is an attribute-conditioned generative model, the most similar supervised method is StyleFlow~\cite{abdal2021styleflow} and LatentSwap3D~\cite{simsar2023latentswap3d}.
+StyleFlow is a 2D method for face attribute editing tasks by manipulating the latent space of a 2D generator.
+To ensure a fair comparison, we extend the original Styleflow to work with 3D-aware generators, i.e., EG3D and StyleSDF.
+LatentSwap3D is a 3D method that is applied to multiple backbones, such as EG3D.
+Thus, we compare our method to LatentSwap3D based on the backbone EG3D.
 Moreover, we adopt the state-of-the-art generative model, TransEditor~\cite{xu2022transeditor} as our baseline for comparing face semantic disentanglement with multiple-view generation results.
 We also compare with the 3DMM-guided model, DiscoFaceGAN~\cite{deng2020disentangled}.
 Note that this model can only edit some expression-related attributes, such as ``Smile''.
-Finally, we also adopt a 3D-aware LiftedGAN~\cite{shi2021lifting} to compare multiple-view generation.
+We adopt a 3D-Aware LiftedGAN~\cite{shi2021lifting} to compare multiple-view generation.
 However, LiftedGAN cannot control individual attributes.
+LENeRF~\cite{hyung2023local} is a very similar model to our TT-GNeRF but does not release the code.
+DragGAN~\cite{pan2023draggan} also optimizes a latent space of GAN to achieve image editing.
+We do not compare our method with DragGAN as it focuses on the semantic control of 2D GAN.
+We compare our method with StyleFlow~\cite{abdal2021styleflow} and GOAE~\cite{yuan2023make} for real image editing.
+GOAE is a recent 3D-aware image inversion and editing method.

-\textbf{Evaluation Metrics.} We use five metrics for evaluation: FID (Fr\'echet Inception Distance) score~\cite{NIPS2017_7240} to evaluate the quality and diversity of the edited images.
-We use Classification Accuracy (CA) to evaluate the correctness of the edited attributes.
-Moreover, we use average Matching points (aMP)~\cite{zhang20213d} and Face Recognition Similarity (FRS)~\cite{liu2021isf} to evaluate the consistency of multiple-view generation results quantitatively.
-Additionally, we evaluate the non-target region preservation of the editing result by the Local Preservation (LP).
+\textbf{Evaluation Metrics.} Five metrics are used for evaluation: FID (Fréchet Inception Distance) score~\cite{NIPS2017_7240} to evaluate the quality and diversity of edited results; Classification Accuracy (CA) to evaluate the correctness of edited attributes; average Matching points (aMP)~\cite{zhang20213d} and Face Recognition Similarity (FRS)~\cite{liu2021isf} to quantitatively evaluate the consistency of multiple-view generation results; and Local Preservation (LP) to evaluate the preservation of non-target regions in editing results.

-To evaluate the quality and diversity of the edited results, we calculate the FID score~\cite{NIPS2017_7240} by using the samples in FFHQ as the real distribution, and using the original image and its edited results as the fake distribution.
-We sample 5000 real and fake samples from all models for each attribute to calculate FID scores.
-A lower FID score indicates a lower discrepancy between the image quality of the real and generated images.
+To evaluate the quality and diversity of edited results, we calculate the FID score~\cite{NIPS2017_7240} by using samples from FFHQ as the real distribution and the original image and its edited results as the fake distribution.
+To calculate FID scores, we sample 5000 real and fake samples from all models for each attribute.
+A lower FID score indicates a smaller discrepancy between the image quality of the real and generated images.